Master's in Emergency & Disaster Management

 Marc Barbiere

-Marc Barbiere has served as Director of Emergency Management at Georgetown University since November 2019.
-Prior to coming to Georgetown, Marc held leadership positions with the DC Department of Health, Fairfax County Health Department, NYC Office of Emergency Management, NYC Department of Health and Mental Hygiene, and NYC Fire Department (FDNY).
+Marc has worked in emergency management, public health, and public safety for close to thirty years.
+He currently serves as the Emergency Management Coordinator for the City of Alexandria, Virginia.
+Prior to his current role, he previously held leadership positions with the Washington Metropolitan Area Transit Authority (WMATA), Georgetown University, the DC Department of Health, the Fairfax County Health Department, the NYC Office of Emergency Management, the NYC Department of Health and Mental Hygiene, and the NYC Fire Department.
 He holds a Master’s in Leadership from Georgetown University and a Master’s in Public Health from CUNY Hunter College.
-He has completed the FEMA Emergency Management Advanced Academy, and is a Certified Emergency Manager (CEM) and a Master Exercise Practitioner (MEP).
+He has completed the FEMA Emergency Management Advanced Academy, is a Certified Emergency Manager (CEM), and a Master Exercise Practitioner (MEP).

 Marc started his career as an Emergency Medical Service (EMS) provider with the NYC Fire Department (FDNY), working as a paramedic in some of the most challenging settings imaginable, including the terrorist attacks on the World Trade Center in 2001.
 During his career, he has coordinated or assisted in the response to a number of major disasters and emergencies, including: